Skip to content

 Nano-influencers

-Despite their modest number of followers, hiring nano-influencers for your campaign may lead to a faster way of spreading your brand name through niche communities.
+Despite their modest number of followers, hiring nano-influencers for your campaign may be a faster way to spread brand awareness through niche communities.
 They are more proactive in promoting products as well as sharing their opinions with their circle of friends.

-Getting nano-influencers to be nano-advocates of your brand is also cost-effective!
-Nano-influencers usually do not charge fees.
+Getting nano-influencers to be advocates of your brand is also cost-effective!
+Nano-influencers often don't charge fees.
 Instead, brands reward them with complementary products to start reaching out to their own social circles, thus extending your brand’s reach and goodwill.

 Reading Tip: Learn about nano-influencer rates and pricing.